ov0364/csscoveragejs/README.md

 csscoveragejs
 =============

-A CSS coverage tool written in JavaScript and runs in the browser.
+A CSS coverage tool written in JavaScript which runs in the browser.

-The CSS coverage tool reports the CSS rules which are styling a given HTML.
+The CSS coverage tool reports the CSS rules which are actual usaged.

 Steps in building the csscoveragejs tool: